Dr. Harold Abel Endowed Lecture Series in the Study of Dictatorship, Democracy and Genocide

 Colonel William B. Nolde was the last official casualty of the Vietnam War.
 He twice served as an Assistant Professor of Military Science at Central Michigan University.
 Shortly after his death in 1973, his family, former students, friends and cadets established the William B. Nolde Scholarship in his memory.
 Col. Nolde is buried in Arlington National Cemetery.
 In February 1997, he was posthumously inducted into the CMU ROTC Hall of Fame as a Charter Member.

-The Nolde lectures are hosted and organized by the Department of Military Science and Leadership during the fall and spring semesters.
+The Nolde Lecture Series is hosted and organized by the Department of Military Science and Leadership during the fall and spring semesters.